BrickNumber5/bounce/README.md

 # Bounce

-*Bounce* is a physics based platformer game based on totally elastic collisions and a dash mechanic
+*Bounce* is a physics based platformer game based on 100% elastic collisions and a dash mechanic that allows the player to propell themselves in any direction